Petrolink/Data-Quality/src/dq_dimensions/README.md

  - Returns the calculated Data Quality Score.

 ## Unit Tests
-This library/module has a Unittest that contains unittesting suites for every function that can be run to debug any issues you may have when using the library.
+This module has a Unittest that contains unittesting suites for every function that can be run to debug any issues you may have when using the module.
 Any issues that are encountered that are not discovered by the unitests should be submitted to developers to be resolved.

 ### How to Run UnitTest
 1. Download the dimensionsTest.py file